-Room changes can be made only with the approval of the House Dean, in the case of special interest housing the College Residential Coordinator.
+Room changes can be made only with the approval of the House Dean, in the case of special interest housing the Housing Office.
 In most cases, room changes are not allowed during the first and last three weeks of each semester.
 Please note that suites and apartments cost more than single or double rooms.
 Accounts may reflect a different housing charge once a student changes rooms.

 Smoking is not permitted in any of the College’s residential facilities (including “smokeless” cigarettes or “vaping”).
 Please see the College’s nonsmoking policy for additional details.